ClementNerma/NightOS/docs/specs/services.md

 Else, it accepts it through the [`ACCEPT_SERVICE_CONN`](syscalls.md#0x2c-accept_service_conn) syscall.
 A new thread is then created in the service's process, and the signal returns with a code indicating if the current thread is the one that was just created.

+### Communication

+The service and its client(s) communicate through the two uni-direction pipes created during the connection.
+Both are message pipes.

 ### Thread types

 A service process' main thread is called its _dispatcher threads_, while threads created using the [`ACCEPT_SERVICE_CONN`](syscalls.md#0x2c-accept_service_conn) syscall are called _client threads_.